-Host settling was evaluated using a multiple-choice test.
-The bioassay was conducted using a circular arena approximately 30 cm in diameter with a flat foam core floor and enclosed with a clear plastic wall coated with Fluon (PTFE-30) to prevent aphids escaping.
-Notches cut into this wall and the floor, evenly spaced around the perimeter, held the stems of the test plants.
-Plants were germinated at different times to control for the different growth rates of the test species so that all were approximately the same size at the time of the test.
-For each trial, 50 apterous aphids were released into the center of the arena.
-After 24 hours, the number of aphids on each test plant was counted and converted to a proportion settling based on the number of aphids living at the end of the 24 hours (mortality was 1.6% of aphids tested across all trials).
-There were 5 replicate trials for each aphid biotype × virus treatment (PEMV, BLRV, sham).
-The experiment was conducted in two temporal sets.
+To evaluate preference behavior in aphids, we quantified host settling with a multiple host-plant choice test.
+We constructed a circular arena approximately 30 cm in diameter with a flat foam core floor and enclosed with a clear plastic wall coated with Fluon (PTFE-30).
+To hold the stems of test plants, we cut evenly spaced notches around the perimeter.
+To provide some control over difference in plant sizes, we germinated hosts at different times based on known growth rates in greenhouse conditions.
+For each trial, we released 50 apterous aphids into the center of the arena.
+After 24 hours, we counted the number of aphids on each test plant.
+Mortality was only 1.6% for aphids tested across all trials.
+We conducted five replicate trials for each aphid biotype × virus treatment (PEMV, BLRV, sham) followed by an additional five replicate trials in a second time block.

 Aphid performance bioassay

-Aphid performance was evaluated using a no-choice bioassay.
-Individual plants infected with PEMV, BLRV, or sham inoculated as described above were infested with 8 individual mature pea aphids from each biotype.
-The total number of aphids present (minus the 8 initially infesting the plant) was counted after 10 days and converted to a growth rate (aphids/aphid/day).
-There were 4 replications for each combination of aphid biotype × plant species × virus infection status (PEMV, BLRV, sham).
+We quantified aphid performance in a no-choice bioassay.
+We placed eight pea aphids on individual plants infected with PEMV, BLRV, or sham inoculated among each isolated biotype.
+We counted the total number of aphids present on each plant after 10 days.
+In this assay, we completed two total replicates for each combination of aphid biotype × plant species × virus infection status (PEMV, BLRV, sham) across two separate time blocks.
+In a third time block, three additional replicates were completed across all plants, with only two additional replicates for alfalfa and lentil due to low germination rates.
+In all, six fully factorial replicates were available for data analysis.

 Statistical analyses

 All analyses were completed in R version 4.2.2 (R Development Core Team, 2022).
-Three models were used to evaluate the outcomes of the experiment.
-First, we modeled the effects of aphid biotype, plant species, and virus status on the total number of aphids counted on a host plant after one week (“performance”).
-All models fitted to these count data followed a negative binomial distribution and were run using the glm.nb function in the MASS package in R (Venables and Ripley, 2002).
-Second, we modeled the effects of aphid biotype, plant species, and viral status on the number of aphids that moved towards a host plant (“preference).
-Third, we completed a linear model examining the relationship between preference and performance with an interaction term of virus status.
+Three models were used to evaluate the outcomes of bioassays.
+First, we modeled the effects of aphid biotype, plant species, and virus status on the total number of aphids counted on a host plant at the end of each assay (“performance”).
+All models fitted to these count data followed a negative binomial distribution using the glm.nb function in the MASS package in R (Venables and Ripley, 2002).
+Second, we modeled the effects of aphid biotype, plant species, and viral status on the number of aphids that moved towards a host plant by the end of each bioassay (“preference”).
+Third, we completed a linear model examining the relationship between preference and performance with an interaction term of virus status using pooled results from both types of bioassays.
+We ran this model to specifically test the hypothesis that virus status modifies the known correlation between preference and performance among aphid biotypes.
 In this third model, the predictor variable aphid counts were log-transformed to meet linear regression assumptions.
 Both the second and third models were normally distributed and used the glm function in base R.